mark-watson/hy-lisp-python/README.md

 # Code for my book "A Lisp Programmer Living in Python-Land: The Hy Programming Language"

+## !!
+NOTE: this repository is no longer used.
+Book examples are now in: https://github.com/mark-watson/hy-lisp-python-book !!

+I combined both the book manuscipt and code examples in a single repostory.

+## Code examples

 The code examples have been updated in September 2024 to run with Hy version 1.0 (hy-1.0.0)

-## Code examples

 I am in the process of adding new examples (mostly LLM) and deprecating old examples.
 The old examples will be moved to the directory **OLD_EXAMPLES_NO_LONGER_IN_BOOK** and removed from the book.